An Overview of Clinical Care for Drug and Alcohol Addiction Treatment Programs

 Each resident is paired with a counselor who works with him throughout the three stages.
 Residents of Little Creek Lodge are expected to commit to a minimum of a 90-day program.
-Ninety is not a magic number; it does not mean that everyone is ready to transition after a 90-day period, or that some residents may not be ready to transition before that time period ends.
+Ninety is not a magic number; it does not mean that everyone is ready to transition after 90 days, or that some residents may not be ready to transition before that time ends.
 However, we believe that it is best for all incoming residents to prepare themselves for a 90-day in-patient recovery on our grounds.

 Residents work toward specific goals and objectives established in conjunction with our treatment team.
-Each resident builds treatment plans tailored to his needs and is encouraged to complete the stages of his treatment in a timely manner.
-Our staff assists each resident in helping to meet these goals and guides residents to integrate into the community in a healthy fashion.
+Each resident builds treatment plans tailored to their needs.
+Our staff assists each person in helping them seamlessly transition back into the community in a healthy fashion.

 Pennsylvania Drug Rehab Outpatient Addiction Treatment Programs